After rave reviews from attendees, we’re making the recordings of our “Being with the Divine” events available to you.

 Jan makes her home in Florida.
 She often collaborated with her husband, the singer/songwriter Garrison Doles, until his sudden death in December 2013.

+John Garland leads a Healing Hospitality ministry for Asylum Seekers and he pastors the San Antonio Mennonite Church a mile south of the city center.
 Each morning he leads Psalm-based prayers, works with those held in immigration prisons, and supports the community of asylum-seekers centered in the church.

 He is currently doing doctoral work on communal trauma, spiritual resilience, and the Psalms.
 He is a fellow at the Baylor Collaborative on Hunger and Poverty.
 He is the National Association of Social Workers' Texas 2020 ``Public Citizen of the Year.``

 Most recently he has traveled extensively in Central America, visiting rural churches on the border of Honduras and Guatemala that are living through violence, poverty, and governmental failures.
 Mennonites are pacifists.
 John pastors with an applied theology of Christianity as a trauma-transforming faith movement, he reads Scripture as divinely inspired through--and for--deeply traumatized communities, and understands hospitality, story, and prayer-centered community as the most powerful tools of healing.

 Pastor John Garland offered two 1-hour follow up sessions after the initial 90-minute program.
 In these sessions he was able to spend more time on how best to use the Psalms for healing trauma.
 We recommend viewing the original session first.
 If you’re eager for more (as most are), then come back and register for “Going Deeper” for access to both follow up sessions.